What are the ways of losing or weakening the right to

 right to life can only, but need not, be forfeited if someone

-exercise of such a right has been waived, there is yet no reason
+such a right has been waived, there is still no reason from a

-would really be possible), it yet does not mean that anybody
+(assuming that this would really be possible), it does not mean yet that

-alone that anybody ought to kill this person if 'e had forfeited
+alone that everybody ought to kill this person if

 an active right and nonactivating duty requires a doctrinal